a31user/LG-15Z980-Monterey-EFI/README.md

 You are not able to use...
 1. 5GHZ WIFI (MINE WORKS BUT PROBLEM IS REPORTED)
 2. IPHONE HOTSPOT (UNTESTED BY MYSELF DUE TO I DON'T HAVE A LTE APPLE DEVICE, BUT PROBLEM IS REPORTED)

+Untested
+1. Thunderbolt (Added IOELECTRIFY.KEXT and SSDT-DTPG but I couldn't test it

 Please leave bug or anything wrong in the issues page.